Breadcrumb

 SIDS is the death, without a known cause, of a baby who is younger than 1 year old.
 Typically, a parent or other caregiver puts the baby—who seems healthy—down to sleep and returns later to find the baby has died.

-SIDS is very rare, and it cannot always be prevented.
+SIDS is very rare, and it can't always be prevented.
 But you can help prevent SIDS by taking certain steps.
-For instance, always put your baby to sleep on his or her back.
-For more information, see the topic Sudden Infant Death Syndrome (SIDS).
+Until your baby's first birthday, always put your baby down to sleep on their back.

 Sleeping